jameshughes89/cs101/site/topics/objects/methods.rst

 .. code-block:: python
     :linenos:

+    class Sphere:

+        # init and/or other methods not shown for brevity

         def overlaps(self, other: "Sphere") -> bool:
             """
             Determine if two Sphere objects overlap within the 3D space.
 Two Spheres that are touching (distance of 0 between edges) are considered overlapping.

             :param other: Sphere to check if it overlaps the self Sphere overlaps
             :type other: Sphere
             :return: Boolean indicating if the two Spheres overlap
             :rtype: bool
             """
             return self.distance_between_edges(other) <= 0

 * Similarly, the ``overlaps`` method can be written by making use of the already existing method ``distance_between_edges``